madhudevi25/jd-driven-career-intelligence/README.md

 	• Differentiating requirements that signal higher maturity or specialized needs
 	• Emerging expectations related to governance, human-in-the-loop processes, and ownership

 This project is a working prototype designed to explore how generative AI can be used responsibly to interpret and normalize unstructured job descriptions for analytical purposes within limited resourses to manage cost control.
+The goal is not to predict hiring outcomes, but to transform fragmented job descriptions into actionable career intelligence.

 **This prototype:**